 What is the pH Scale and How Is It Derived?

 The pH Scale operates on what is known as a logarithmic scale, based upon the number 7.
-In a logarithmic scale, each point away from baseline represents an order of strength change of ten times.
+In a logarithmic scale, each point away from baseline represents an order of ten times strength change.
 One of the most well-known logarithmic scales is the Richter Scale, which is used to measure the strength of earthquakes.
 A category 4 is ten times stronger than a category 3, etc. This means that the further down the line that you get, the more immensely powerful that an earthquake is.

 Regarding pH, the further away from 7 that the pH Level becomes, it becomes ten times as effective at distorting the hydrogen-hydroxide axis, dependent upon whether it is an acid or a base, respectively.
 Logarithmic scales are designed in a way that makes it easier for the human mind to understand, and easier to express and work within scientific and mathematic notation.
 Soda, for example, has a pH level of 4, which makes it 10,000 times more acidic than water, and 1,000 times more acidic than saliva.
 This is one reason among many why it is essential to limit your soda intake or even abandon the fizzy drinks altogether.
 On the other hand, stomach acid is 100 times more acidic than soda.

 The Importance of Maintaining Proper pH Balance in Diet